fzyzcjy/flutter_rust_bridge/book/src/library/overview.md

 ## Warning!
-Please note, this entire section will be outdated & need to be overhauled once ["Native Assets"](https://github.com/dart-lang/sdk/issues/50565) are added into Dart.
+Please note, this entire section will be outdated & need to be overhauled once ["Native Assets"](https://github.com/dart-lang/sdk/issues/50565) are added to Dart.
 A lot of the techniques described here are merely workarounds until Dart supports Native Assets.

 Also, this guide does not currently cover web support, but provides the necessary ground work